saptarshi-02/1-Day-VaR/README.md

-# 1-Day-VaR
+# 1 Day VaR for ETH and XRP
-1 Day VaR for ETH and XRP
+This script calculates the 1-day Value at Risk (VaR) for a portfolio consisting of Ethereum (ETH) and Ripple (XRP) in equal weightage based on historical price data.
+The process includes downloading price data, calculating returns, generating correlated random variables, and simulating future portfolio values.
+It estimates the 1-day VaR at different confidence levels (99%, 99.9%, and 99.99%) using Monte Carlo simulations.
+The results are visualized with a histogram and a vertical line marking the 99% VaR.
+The portfolio risk is expressed in terms of potential daily value changes.